 The climate must be one factor which has led many leading growers in the area to go organic or even biodynamic.
-On this page I will deal with Cazes and Ch.
+On this page, I will deal with Cazes and Ch.
 Borde-Rouge but they are typical of a broad trend.
 The reasons for this change are complex.
 Organic and bio have become quite fashionable in France.
-This part of France (or Catalonia if you prefer) has become a magnet for alternative life styles and so a deep ecological awareness fits in well with that.
-And of course, in some markets, especially northern continental Europe, ‘organic’ or ‘biodynamic’ on the label will undoubtedly gives these bottles a competitive edge.
+This part of France (or Catalonia if you prefer) has become a magnet for alternative lifestyles and so a deep ecological awareness fits in well with that.
+And of course, in some markets, especially northern Europe, ‘organic’ or ‘biodynamic’ on the label will undoubtedly give these bottles a competitive edge.

 As we travel around in the 4×4, Emmanuel points out the additional work they are doing to increase biodiversity – replanting with local varieties of tree, installing bird and bat boxes.
 Apparently each bat will eat a kilo of insects in a year.

 The proof of the pudding for most wine consumers is of course in the eating, or in this case, the drinking.
-I have commented very positively on Cazes’ still wines on the Ancient and modern page and on their sweet wines among the Vin doux naturels.
-But the story behind those bottles is fascinating and I am grateful to Emmanuel for this ‘hands on’ introduction.
+I have commented very positively on Cazes’ still wines on the Ancient and modern page and on their sweet wines among the vins doux naturels.
+But the story behind those bottles is fascinating and I am grateful to Emmanuel for this ‘hands-on’ introduction.

 This property is just outside the very attractive town of Lagrasse in the Corbières, Southern Languedoc.
 The property has been renovated and renewed by its current owners since 2006 and will get its organic certification in 2012.
 It seems like, these days, if you want to be with it, you have to be organic.
 The new vines are irrigated as necessary from the estate’s own reservoir.
 We tasted five wines with David who was doing an internship here and then did a brief tour of the vineyards.